Spain could become the first Western nation to grant paid menstrual leave. How does Australia compare?

 Leak-proof apparel brand Modibodi is one of the few Australian businesses that offers specific menstrual leave to its workers.

-Since May last year, it's provided its staff with 10 days per year of paid menstrual, menopause and miscarriage leave, on top of existing sick days.
+Since May last year, it's provided its staff with 10 days per year of paid menstrual, menopause and miscarriage leave, on top of existing sick leave.

 "One of the main reasons we wanted to introduce it was to help further normalise the conversation around a lot of very common and normal health issues," Modibodi founder and CEO Kristy Chong told SBS News.